docker/docs/datacenter/ucp/2.2/guides/access-control/access-control-node.md

 `scheduler` capability against `/collection1` can schedule applications on those nodes.

-Note that in the directory these collections lie outside of the `/Shared` collection so users without grants will not have access to these collections unless explicitly granted access.
+In the directory these collections lie outside of the `/Shared` collection so users without grants will not have access to these collections unless explicitly granted access.
 These users can only deploy applications on the built-in `/Shared` collection nodes.